Skip to content

 });

 The SDK checks that all specified scopes are present in the token’s scope claim (space-delimited string).
-If any required scope is missing, an InsufficientScopeError is thrown.
+If any required scope is missing, validateToken() returns an error with code insufficient_scope.

 The SDK automatically detects the token type based on the cnf (confirmation) claim: